Bifractality of fractal scale-free networks: Multifractal property of networks

 where $\nu_{b}$ is the number of nodes in a box $b$ and $k_{b}$ is the number of neighboring boxes of $b$ \cite{Furuya11}.
 The quantity $k_{b}$ is considered to be the degree of the super-node $b$ in the renormalized network of $\G$.
 As shown in Appendix \ref{appendix:a}, if Eq.~(\ref{eq:2}) holds, the mass exponent $\tau(q)$ is given by

 where $\gamma$ is the degree exponent describing the asymptotic power-law behavior of the degree distribution $P(k)$, such that $P(k)\propto k^{-\gamma}$ for high degree $k$.
-Thus, the local fractal dimension equivalent to the H\"{o}lder exponent takes two values,
+In general, the mass exponent becomes a nonlinear function of $q$ if the measure $\mu_{i}$ varies with site $i$ and is distributed in a multifractal manner.
+A typical $\tau(q)$ asymptotically approaches $\tau(q)= \alpha_{\text{max}} q$ for $q \to -\infty$, while it approaches $\tau(q)=\alpha_{\text{min}} q$ for $q \to \infty$.
+The function $\tau(q)$ describing a conventional multifractal system smoothly (nonlinearly) connects these two asymptotic straight lines with different slopes at intermediate $q$.
+Thus, the H\"{o}lder exponent takes multiple values.
+We emphasize that the mass exponent given by Eq.~(\ref{eq:3}) has the same form as such a general profile of $\tau(q)$, in which the two asymptotic regions meet each other at $q=\gamma-1$ and no intermediate region exists.
+This implies that a bifractal system is a special case of a multifractal system with inhomogeneous local fractality.
+From Eq.~(\ref{eq:3}), the local fractal dimension equivalent to the H\"{o}lder exponent takes two values,

-Bifractality of FSFNs has been shown analytically for the $(u,v)$-flower model \cite{Rozenfeld07} and numerically for the Song-Havlin-Makse (SHM) model \cite{Song06}.
+Bifractality of FSFNs has been shown \cite{Furuya11} analytically for the $(u,v)$-flower model \cite{Rozenfeld07} and numerically for the Song-Havlin-Makse (SHM) model \cite{Song06}.
 The theoretical expression of $\tau(q)$ for the $(u,v)$-flower model has often been used to benchmark newly developed numerical algorithms for multifractal analysis \cite{Li14,Liu15,Pavon20,Ding21,Pavon22}.
 However, the validity of Eqs.~(\ref{eq:3}) and (\ref{eq:4}) has been verified only for these two kinds of FSFNs, and it remains unclear how common the bifractal property of FSFNs is.
+In this work, we investigate how wide a range of FSFNs satisfies Eq.~(\ref{eq:2}) and exhibits bifractality by examining various conceivable types of FSFNs.